Coach FAQ

 How do I access attendance?

-You can access attendance on the Coach Resource Center (CRC) in your Site Workbook.
-Click on your program at the top of the site (ex.
-“Elementary School”), select "Site Workbooks", and then on your school’s name.
-The attendance sheet is a google doc, so you’ll need to be logged in with the email you provided on your contract.
-If you’re having trouble, email support@dcscores.org.
+You can access attendance on the site workbooks page.
+The attendance sheet is a google sheet, so you’ll need to be logged in with the email you provided on your coach agreement.
+If you’re having trouble, contact your site manager.

 What do I do with registration forms?

-You should enter registration forms online at register.dcscores.org.
+You should enter registration forms here.
 Once you do, you’ll find the student’s information inputted directly into the “student registration” tab of your attendance sheet.
 If you are unable to enter the forms online, contact support@dcscores.org to make other arrangements.
 It’s most important that all forms are entered in the first week of programming.

 What should I do if a registration form is incomplete?

 Please do your best to get the missing information as soon as you can.
-We’d suggest taking a picture or scanning the form and emailing it to DC SCORES before you send it back home, so that we can ensure to keep whatever information we have.
+We’d suggest taking a picture or scanning the form and sending it to your site manager before you send it back home, so that we can ensure to keep whatever information we have.

 When do coaches get their training bonus?